1.1 Terms/Rights attached to equity shares

-The Company has only one class of equity shares having a par value of Rs
+The company has only one class of equity share having a par value of Rs.

-10/- per share.
+10 per share.
 Each holder of equity shares is entitled to one vote per

 share.
-The Company declares and pays dividends in Indian Rupees.
+The company declares and pays dividends in Indian Rupees.
 The

 dividend proposed by the Board of Directors is subject to the approval

 of the shareholders in the ensuing Annual General Meeting.
 During the

-year ended 31st March 2012, the amount of per share dividend recognized
+year ended 31st March 2015, the amount of per share dividend recognized

 distribution will be proportional to the number of equity shares held